ZaarourOmar/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 >To explore the code for the recovery jobs, review the PowerShell scripts in the ...\Learning Modules\Business Continuity and Disaster Recovery\DR-RestoreFromBackup\RecoveryJobs folder.

 ## Review the application state during recovery
-While the tenant databases are being restored, the tenants are marked offline in the catalog.
-Once the application has been deployed to the recovery region and activated, attempts to connect to individual tenants will be unsuccessful until their databases are restored and marked online.
-It's important to design your application to handle a tenant being marked offline.
+Tenants are marked offline in the catalog while their databases are restoring.
+Connections to tenant databases are unsuccessful until they are restored and marked online.
+It's important to design your application to handle offline tenant databases.

 1. Before the restore process completes, refresh the Wingtip Tickets Events Hub in your web browser (http://events.wingtip-dpt.&lt;user&gt;.trafficmanager.net - substitute &lt;user&gt; with your deployment's user value).
-	* Notice that tenants that are not yet restored are marked as offline, and that opening an offline tenant events page displays a tenant offline notification.
+	* Notice that tenants that are not yet restored are marked as offline.
+If you click on an offline tenant, its events page displays a 'tenant offline' notification.

 ## Provision a new tenant in the recovery region
-Even before the tenants are recovered you can provision new tenants, which now occurs in the recovery region.
-Provisioning uses the new-tenant recovery server and pool that were created during the earlier restore process in the recovery region.
-Provisioning a new tenant impacts the repatriation process in two ways:
+Even before the existing tenant databases are restored you can provision new tenants, which now occurs in the recovery region.
+When you provision a new tenant, it will cause the new database and the updated catalog to be repatriated later.

-1. As the catalog in the recovery region is changed by this action, the catalog will be repatriated to the origin region.
-1. The new-tenant server, its pool and any databases there are repatriated to the origin region.
+1. **ADD PROVISION STEPS HERE**

 ## Review the recovered state of the application